IgniteUI/igniteui-docfx/jp/components/general/cli/step-by-step-guide.md

 You may skip options via the ENTER key and in such case the default values will be set for those options.

 After you provide name, framework and a theme for your application, your new project's structure will be generated, git repository will be initialized and the project will be committed.
-Then you will be asked if you want to complete the process or to add a new Ignite UI view to your application:
+Then you will be asked if you want to complete the process or to add a new view to your application:

 ## Add view